ashleymararo/PHASE-3-PROJECT/README.md

 1. Login / Sign Up – Enter your name.
 2. Main Menu – Choose options by typing the number:

-- 1 – View Users
+- 1 – Add Challenges
-- 2 – View Challenges
+- 2 – Delete Challenge
 - 3 – Add Log
 - 4 – View Logs
 - 0 – Exit

 All interactions are done in the terminal.
+Users can only manage challenges if they’re logged in.

 ---